jtsang4/alfred-abbr/README.md

 # Alfred-Abbr

-A alfred workflow about abbreviations.
+An alfred workflow about abbreviations.